JackBegay/SQLInjection/README.md

 # XSS attack and Remediation

 ## Objective
-For this lab, my professor taksed anyone to attempt to use SQL injection or XSS on any part of her system to see if their was any openings.
+For this lab, my professor taksed anyone to attempt to use SQL injection or XSS on any part of her system to see if there was any openings.
 We were given her link where we turn in assignments, link to where she posts class files and lectures, and lastly any files we were able to create ourselves and put on server through filezilla.
-If we were able to do it we recieved extra credit on an assignment if we could successfully do the attack and tell her how to fix it.
+We recieved extra credit on an assignment if we could successfully do the attack and tell her how to fix it.

 ### Skills Learned